Mariam Sidibé (footballer)

-Mariam Sidibé (born 1 January 1999) is an Ivorian professional footballer who plays as a Midfielder for Saudi Women's Premier League club Al-Amal and the Ivory Coast national team.
+Mariam Sidibé (born 1 January 1999) is an Ivorian professional footballer who plays as a Midfielder for Saudi Women's First Division League club Al-Yarmouk and the Ivory Coast national team.

 Club career

 In September 2021, Sidibé signed for SCC Mohammédia in the Moroccan Women's Championship.

 On 12 August 2024, Al-Amal announced the signing of Sidibé ahead of their debut in the Saudi Women's Premier League.
 On 27 September 2024, she made the starting lineup for Al-Amal in a 2–6 defeat against Al-Ahli, scoring the team's first goal in the Premier League.

 International career

 In June 2022, Sidibé received a call-up to the Senior national team for a friendly match against Morocco.
 She made her debut on 23 June 2022 in a goalless draw.

 She was recalled for the first-round matches of the 2024 Women's Africa Cup of Nations qualifiers against Tanzania, where the team was eliminated in a penalty shootout, missing out on qualification.